MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/Installing-PowerShell-Core-on-Windows.md

 ## <a id="msi" />Installing the MSI package

-To install PowerShell on a Windows client or Windows Server (works on Windows 7 SP1, Server 2008 R2, and later), download the MSI package from our GitHub [releases][] page.
+To install PowerShell on a Windows client or Windows Server (works on Windows 7 SP1, Server 2008 R2, and later), download the MSI package from our GitHub [releases][releases] page.
 Scroll down to the **Assets** section of the Release you want to install.
 The Assets section may be collapsed, so you may need to click to expand it.